Arts University Bournemouth: Rankings

 Arts University Bournemouth has a distinct record of recognition as a higher education institution, since being ranked as a No.1 Creative University in the Which?
 University 2012 survey.
 It was listed again in the top five and has since been recognised in other education league tables In 2023 AUB provision in Foundation in Art and Design was rated Outstanding by Ofsted, having retained this highest ranking since 2018.
 Since the inception of the 2017 Teaching Excellence Framework, a government assessment of the quality of undergraduate teaching in universities in England, the university has been ranked Silver and Gold in both national frameworks.

 In 2016 Arts University Bournemouth was the first university or college of art to receive The Sir Misha Black Award, created in 1999 to honour the exceptional work of a teacher, team, department, or course within or between educational establishments in the UK.

 In September 2024 AUB was awarded the Inclusive Employers Standard (IES) Silver award.
 The IES is an evidence-based inclusion accreditation run to help understand how inclusive the UK workforce is.
 AUB is the only UK university to be awarded at this level.

-In September 2024, the Nonsensical Agency, which designs social media campaigns for such companies as M&S, Interflora, and Uber Eats ranked AUB 29th out of UK universities for our TikTok channel.
-AUB is the top performing arts university, rated highly for “Unique events like the petting zoo on campus add a touch of joy to the content, while notable videos like the 1M views hit on their VC reacting to the conspiracy theory that he’s Banksy, highlights the creativity and fun fostered at the university.”
+In September 2024, the Nonsensical Agency, which designs social media campaigns for companies such as M&S, Interflora, and Uber Eats, ranked Arts University Bournemouth (AUB) 29th out of UK universities for its TikTok channel.
+Features on the channel include videos of an on-campus petting zoo and content such as a video with 1 million views showing the Vice-Chancellor reacting to a theory that he is the artist Banksy.

 Student life

-Students’ Union
+Students' Union

-All students of the Arts University Bournemouth are automatically a member of the Arts University Bournemouth Students’ Union (AUBSU), a registered charity affiliated with the National Union of Students.
-AUBSU runs over 30 clubs and societies, organises Freshers’ Weeks, volunteering and fundraising events, trains course representatives, and hosts annual general meetings for all students.
+All students of the Arts University Bournemouth are automatically a member of the Arts University Bournemouth Students' Union (AUBSU), a registered charity affiliated with the National Union of Students.
+AUBSU runs over 30 clubs and societies, organises Freshers' Weeks, volunteering and fundraising events, trains course representatives, and hosts annual general meetings for all students.
 Each year, elections are held for both sabbatical (president, vice-president) and all volunteer (e.g. Events Officer, Communications Officer and Equality and Diversity Officer) posts.

 AUBSU publishes a free, student-led magazine called BUMF.
 It is published termly and includes content from university course programmes, music, poetry, and writing.